mguenther/kafka-junit/README.md

 }
 ```

 Of course, you can also test against existing clusters using `ExternalKafkaCluster` instead of `EmbeddableKafkaCluster`.
-See section <<section:external-kafka-cluster, Working with an external Kafka cluster>> for more information.
+See section *Working with an external Kafka cluster* of the [user's guide](https://mguenther.github.io/kafka-junit) for more information.

 ### Supported versions of Apache Kafka